-Scott Simpson, owner of Earthwise addresses a Better Business Bureau complaint found online about his business.
+Scott Simpson, owner of Earthwise Horticultural Services LLC addresses a Better Business Bureau review found online about his business.

 The BBB notified me that there was no reply to my response and that the complaint has been closed.
 My reply is to be listed on their site as "Answered: The business addressed the issues within the complaint, but the consumer either did no accept the response or did not notify the BBB as to their satisfaction."

 As you read my explanation below, you'll see that the refund check for unused materials was indeed accepted despite the language in their review about not getting a check.
 I strongly disagree with this conclusion on my behalf because it is NOT an accurate representation of what really happened.

 Before you read this, I would encourage you to search the BBB in Seminole County, Longwood.
 Read their reviews, and go from there as you review my perspective.

 I have done my best to provide an objective explanation below.
 As you read this, know that I appreciate your time and consideration.
 Respectfully, Scott Simpson

 While updating my website and SEO, I found a 6 month old BBB review I was not aware of.
 It was found in search results which now show up along with other results related to my business.
 I submitted a response but have been unable to reach the BBB to find out why this post does not reflect my response.
 My response outlines the fact that I was indeed completely and openly engaged with the client during that time to reach a resolution and that I refunded materials money not used.
 This grievance makes it sound like this is not the case and you’ll see this BBB post does not reflect the fact that we reached an agreement both parties approved.

 First I’m going to go over my experience with the BBB.
 Next I’ll offer a few brief insights into my perspective while dealing with this.
 Finally, I’ll go over the experience in its entirety.